tighten/takeout/README.md

 [![Latest Version on Packagist](https://img.shields.io/packagist/v/tightenco/takeout.svg?style=flat)](https://packagist.org/packages/tightenco/takeout)
 [![Downloads on Packagist](https://img.shields.io/packagist/dt/tightenco/takeout.svg?style=flat)](https://packagist.org/packages/tightenco/takeout)

-Takeout is a Mac-based CLI tool for spinning up tiny Docker containers, one for each of your development environment dependencies.
+Takeout is a CLI tool for spinning up tiny Docker containers, one for each of your development environment dependencies.

 It's meant to be paired with a tool like [Laravel Valet](https://laravel.com/docs/valet).
+It's currently compatible with macOS, Linux, and WSL2.

 With `takeout enable mysql` you're running MySQL, and never have to worry about managing or fixing Homebrew MySQL again.